 In case you need another reminder of the gift that was Anthony Bourdain’s smart, thought-provoking, and irreverent approach to the intersection of food, travel, and culture, “Parts Unknown” lives on, thankfully.
 While it left Netflix in December 2019, it’s still available on Amazon Prime and other streaming platforms.

-If you do Hulu, we’ve got you covered—see the best food shows on Hulu, and if you’ve cut the cord, check out the best cooking shows on IGTV.
-Or explore the best food podcasts and listen while you cook (or just chill out on the couch).
+If you do Hulu, we’ve got you covered—see the best food shows on Hulu, or the best food movies and TV shows to watch everywhere else right now.
+If you’ve cut the cord, check out the best cooking shows on IGTV.
+And explore the best food podcasts if you like to listen while you cook (or just chill out on the couch).

 Header image courtesy of Netflix